yaneyba/near-me/docs/SLACK_NOTIFICATIONS.md

 ## Security Considerations

+**⚠️ IMPORTANT: Webhook URL Security**
-- The webhook URL is hardcoded in the source code
+- The webhook URL contains sensitive tokens and should NEVER be exposed publicly
-- Consider moving webhook URL to environment variables for better security
+- Currently hardcoded in source files - should be moved to environment variables
+- Do not commit webhook URLs to version control
+- Regularly rotate webhook URLs if compromised
 - Monitor webhook usage for unauthorized access
-- Regularly rotate webhook URLs if compromised
+- Consider using Slack's IP whitelisting for additional security

 ## Future Enhancements